Annual Youth Survey

 Each year, the Youth Survey gives valuable insights into the lives of young Australians and an understanding of their aspirations, values, concerns and ambitions.
 The survey provides a snapshot of how young people feel about their own lives and broader national issues.

-Mission Australia CEO James Toomey urges young people across Australia to speak up and get involved in the charity’s 17th annual Youth Survey.
+Mission Australia CEO James Toomey urges young people across Australia to get involved and speak up in the charity’s 18th annual Youth Survey.

-The Youth Survey provides an important snapshot of young Australians and offers many important insights.
-It equips organisations like Mission Australia with current evidence on how young people are faring so we can advocate on their behalf for the services and broader policy changes that they need.
+The Youth Survey is turning 18 this year and we want to hear from as many young people across the country as we can.
+The Youth Survey offers many important insights into young people’s lives and experiences of growing up in Australia.
+It equips organisations like Mission Australia with current evidence on how young people are faring so we can advocate on their behalf for the community services and broader policy changes that they need.

 Read the report

 We believe every person in Australia should have access to safe and secure housing.

 families & communities

 Early intervention and prevention allows us to address issues before they become major setbacks.